salihinsaealal/home-assistant-tnb-calculator/info.md

 - **Smart Meter Reset Handling**: Automatically detects and handles daily/monthly meter resets
 - **Verified Accuracy**: Calculations match TNB tariff templates exactly for both ToU and non-ToU

-## What's New in v3.6.0
+## What's New in v3.6.1

-- **✅ Configuration Guardrails**: Setup now validates energy entities and Calendarific API keys with useful error messages.
+- **✅ Configuration Guardrails**: Setup validates energy entities and Calendarific API keys with useful error messages.
-- **🔍 Diagnostic Sensors**: Storage health, cached holidays, last update, and uptime sensors provide quick troubleshooting insights.
+- **📅 Holiday Diagnostics**: `sensor.tnb_cached_holidays_count` now lists every cached holiday and the last fetch timestamp in its attributes for easy verification.
 - **🧾 Bill Comparison Service**: Call `tnb_calculator.compare_with_bill` to compare your monthly bill with TNB's statement and receive a detailed notification.

 ## Configuration